Log in

 Plant of the Month: FROGFRUIT

 Frogfruit (Phyla nodiflora) is a great ground cover and pollinator magnet.
-This semi-evergreen native plant grows to be only .25 to .5 inch tall and can be trimmed or even mowed between growing seasons.
+This semi-evergreen native plant grows to be only .25 to .5 foot tall and can be trimmed or even mowed between growing seasons.
 While it can be aggressive in flower beds, it grows quickly and will cover up a bare spot in no time.
 Frogfruit spreads by runners and is easy to pull up or transplant due to its short root system.
 It does an excellent job of crowding out weeds as well.

 Frogfruit is often used as a lawn alternative.
 It grows well in part sun to full sun conditions, although it may put out fewer blooms in shady areas.
 It can survive in very, dry hot conditions.
 The blooming season for frogfruit is March through November, and its pretty purple and white flowers attract pollinators of all kinds, especially bees and butterflies.
 While it is most often used as ground cover, frogfruit is pretty as a trailing plant in pots as well.